hydrusnetwork/hydrus/docs/running_from_source.md

     * `sudo apt-get install libicu-dev`
     * `sudo apt-get install libxcb-cursor-dev`

     If you still have trouble with the default Qt6 version, check the advanced requirements.txts in `install_dir/static/requirements/advanced`.
-There should be several older version examples you can explore, and you can also work off these lists: [PySide6](https://pypi.org/project/PySide6/#history) [PyQt6](https://pypi.org/project/PyQt6/#history) [PySide2](https://pypi.org/project/PySide2/#history) [Pyqt5](https://pypi.org/project/PyQt5/#history)
+There should be several older version examples you can explore, and you can also work off these lists: [PySide6](https://pypi.org/project/PySide6/#history) [PyQt6](https://pypi.org/project/PyQt6/#history)

+    If your OS is very old (and thus you are stuck on older python), you may only be able to run Qt5, in which case you cannot run modern hydrus, sorry!
+You could try v578, as above in the Windows 7 note.

 ### mpv { id="mpv" }